 “Ooh dear.”
 Another grizzly guy appeared beside me, suitcase in hand.
 “That usually means no more crossings.”
 He sighed and stomped away.

-Mum and Rhiannon came out of the shop and I updated them on our situation.
+Mum and my sister came out of the shop and I updated them on our situation.

 “Get out of the rain, you lasses!”
 Orange Coat Guy shuffled by again, “Go and stand by that wall over there and you’ll be – ”

 The touring Scots reappeared, all frowning at their watches and shaking their heads.
 We all piled into the coffee shop.
 At that stage everyone was laughing at our predicament, all confident the ferry would return at any moment.
 It would be back.
 Of course, it would be back!
 We’d parked the car in a 2 hour zone.
 Do they have parking inspectors on Mull?

 Besides, we had to get back.
 We had a two-part surprise planned for Mum that night.
 We would be spending the night in a fancy castle near Tobermory.
 The second part of the surprise was that she was paying for it.

 I grew anxious and snappy at the thought of our plan going tits up.
 I also had that awful Chris de Burgh song trapped in my head.
 Don’t pay the ferryman!
 Until he gets you to the other side!
 God, Chris de Burgh was shit.
 I stared out at the angry sea and thought about how shit Chris de Burgh was.
 I bet he had to pay the Lady In Red to dance with him cheek to cheek.

 Minutes passed, perhaps hours.
 Cheery conversation gave way to brooding silence.
 Fingers drummed on tabletops, teaspoons tapped impatiently on saucers.
 And The Mothership was doing that staring thing again.